Scot Coogan: Career

 In February 2013 at Rock and Roll Fantasy Camp, Coogan reunited with both Ace Frehley and George Lynch, performing with them at the MGM Grand Las Vegas.
 Future recordings with both artists and Coogan are being planned for 2013–2014.

-25 June 2013 Bret Michaels "Jammin With Friends" was released, featuring Scot Coogan and Mark McGrath on the track "Talk Dirty To Me".
+25 June 2013 Bret Michaels Jammin' with Friends was released, featuring Scot Coogan and Mark McGrath on the track "Talk Dirty To Me".

 Scot Coogan is a professional touring & session musician, songwriter and producer hailing from Chicago, IL, best known for his accomplished drumming and vocal skills.
-Scot appears on over 30 original recordings including the Multi-Platinum "Spiderman" soundtrack and most recently as a guest vocalist on Bret Michaels (Poison) 2013 release "Jammin' With Friends".
-Coogan has toured the world as a member of the Ace Frehley Band (original KISS Guitarist), Brides of Destruction (with Nilkki Sixx – Mötley Crüe & Tracii Guns – LA Guns & Raiding the Rock Vault), Lynch Mob (George Lynch – Dokken), and many others.
+Scot appears on over 30 original recordings including the multi-platinum Spider-Man soundtrack and most recently as a guest vocalist on Bret Michaels (Poison) 2013 release Jammin' With Friends.
+Coogan has toured the world as a member of the Ace Frehley Band (original Kiss Guitarist), Brides of Destruction (with Nilkki Sixx – Mötley Crüe & Tracii Guns – LA Guns & Raiding the Rock Vault), Lynch Mob (George Lynch – Dokken), and many others.

-Since relocating to Las Vegas earlier this year, Scot has performed as a guest or featured artist with popular local bands The Limit, Tinnitus, Uberschall, Unique Massive, Sin City KISS, Vinyl Tattoo, Lust of KISS and the Rock N' Roll Rebels.
+Since relocating to Las Vegas earlier this year, Scot has performed as a guest or featured artist with popular local bands The Limit, Tinnitus, Uberschall, Unique Massive, Sin City Kiss, Vinyl Tattoo, Lust of Kiss and the Rock N' Roll Rebels.
 Scot is currently a performer with Blue Man Group and a Rock Star Counselor at Rock and Roll Fantasy Camp.
 Later this year, Scot will begin hosting and performing late night, exclusive events with his critically acclaimed Led Zeppelin/Beatles cover band, 6 Foot Nurse.

-Scot uses CRUSH and Tama drums, Remo drumheads, Zildjian cymbals, and Vic Firth signature drumsticks.
+Scot uses CRUSH and Tama Drums, Remo drumheads, Zildjian cymbals, and Vic Firth signature drumsticks.